bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ## Why traditional CAD defies AI

 If you have not used CAD daily, you might not know the big secret of engineering software: it's incredibly flaky and unreliable.
 It's unthinkable compared to office documents; a spreadsheet rarely fails to compute unless you divide by zero or break a reference.
-Adding images to a word processor causes notorious mayhem.
-Engineering software has become a fractal nightmare beast of those problems.
+Word processors similarly handle pretty much everything you throw at them with ease.
+Engineering software, however, has become a fractal nightmare beast of frustrating problems and incompatibilities.

-CAD systems tend to work best when creating models.
+CAD systems work best when creating models.
 Although they tend to say "no" more than one would expect, it's mostly tractable to just keep adding and subtracting from one's CAD part, without ever moving a curve or surface once placed.
 For this reason, "feature-based" (aka "history-based", "generative", and "computational") CAD uses visual or code-based scripts to automate such forward-moving operations.

 ![Traditional CAD creation workflow](/assets/blog/Geometry-as-Code/cad-creation.png){: style="width: 70%; display: block; margin-left: auto; margin-right: auto"}

-This single fact explains everything that follows: a single opinion on design intent cannot possibly capture all stakeholders' interests in a part.
+This single fact explains everything that follows: an individual opinion on design intent cannot possibly capture all stakeholders' interests in a part.

 ### CAD editing